ConceptaNjolima/MyTNTResources/Week 1/[ENG1.2] Intro to Git and local workflow.md

 1. Git best practices
      * It takes practice
      * Keep commits light - it's good to save often and keep the change set small, it'll be easier to merge
-     * Take a minute to review your changes before checking-in - more time will be spent on debugging, diff tools make it easier to quickly glance
+     * Take a minute to review your changes before checking-in - more time will be spent on debugging, diff tools make it easier to quickly glance.
+Your teammates will thank you when it's time for them to review your merge request.

 2. Room discussion - What worked?
 Where did you get stuck?
      * Address trouble areas